 Geocognition is just beginning to emerge as an authentic area of research in the domain of Earth sciences.
 Traditionally, research related to people’s understanding of the Earth was lumped into the domain of “geoscience education research”, a catch-all that indiscriminately places together researchers and practitioners across a number of settings and populations.
-Geocognition is the study of how people perceive and understand the Earth and Earth phenomena.
+Geocognition is the study of how people perceive, understand, and make decisions the Earth and Earth phenomena.

 Why is Geocognition Important?